EffectOrientedProgramming/book/Chapters/05_Composability.md

 # Composability

+1. But Functions & Specialized Data Types Don't Compose for Effects
+  1. Composability
+    1. Limitations of Functions & SDTs
+    1. Some intro to Universal Effect Data Types ie ZIO
+    1. The ways in which ZIOs compose (contrasted to limitations)
+    1. Note: Merge chapters: composability, Unit, The_ZIO_Type
+    1. Note: Avoid explicit anonymous sum & product types at this point

 Other framings/techniques and their pros/cons:
 - Plain functions that throw Exceptions
   - We can't union these error possibilities and track them in the type system